 We don't have any organized activities or a play area, unfortunately.
 Our focus is on our fruit and our growing practices.
 We do have a short nature trail that winds through part of our wetland, and you may visit our sheep (they are friendly!).
 There are many great agri-entertainment farms in the area if you are looking for more.
 Feel free to contact us if you want recommendations.

-When we open: Please come to the information board in front of the main retail shed.
+When we have PYO: Please come to the information board in front of the main retail shed.
 There will be a staff member there to greet you, tell you what is available that day, and direct you to where the available fruit is.
 We do have bags of different sizes for 25cents a piece, however we encourage you to bring your own bags.
 We do stop sending people out to PYO a half-hour before we close each day.

 We try to make directions as clear as possible with row numbers, names on the rows, and color-coded ribbons on each tree.
 If you accidentally pick an apple that is not available for PYO, you will still have to pay for them.
 In some cases you must pay the already-picked price.
 We are unable to use apples that are picked by PYO customers.